Creating a not-for-profit corporation

 At the first organizational meeting, the directors can make by-laws.
 This process can be simplified by referring to the Model by-laws – Not-for-profit corporations, which have been written to apply to a typical not-for-profit corporation.

-Corporations Canada has also developed an online interactive tool called a By-law builder that allows you to generate the by-laws you want by choosing provisions that meet the specific needs of your corporation from a number of available options.
+Corporations Canada has also developed an online interactive tool called a By-law builder: not-for-profit corporations that allows you to generate the by-laws you want by choosing provisions that meet the specific needs of your corporation from a number of available options.

 By-laws do not have to be filed with the application to obtain a certificate of incorporation.
 However, the NFP Act requires that they be filed within 12 months after the members have confirmed them.